-DAYTON – The annual Spirit/Jubilee Days were busy for Precious Blood Sisters as they handled several business issues, heard a presentation on new membership and celebrated the Jubilees of Sisters marking 75 and 50 years of religious life.
+The annual Spirit/Jubilee Days were busy for Precious Blood Sisters as they handled several business issues, heard a presentation on new membership and celebrated the Jubilees of Sisters marking 75 and 50 years of religious life.
 Sisters from across the country, Chile and Guatemala returned to Dayton for the June 28-July 1 gathering, which was themed “Called to Faithful Love.”
-The topic for Spirit Days was new membership, which grew out of a directive at last summer’s assembly to continue discussion on the issue, said Sister Joyce Lehman (M. Leanne), president.
+The main topic for Spirit Days was new membership.

-In her opening remarks, Sister Joyce spoke of a series of workshops by the Religious Formation Conference in which participants are seriously looking at a deep desire for change in religious life in North America.
-She encouraged Sisters to consider letting go of the old paradigm and be open to God’s desire.
+In her opening remarks, Sister Joyce Lehman spoke of a series of workshops by the Religious Formation Conference in which participants are seriously looking at a deep desire for change in religious life in North America.
+Sister Joyce encouraged Sisters to consider letting go of the old paradigm and be open to God’s desire.

 “We can do this,” Sister Joyce said.
 “We have the wisdom, insight, experience and the promise of a Faithful Lover who declared to be with us always.
 Are we willing?
 Willing to be contemplative, to wait, to be faithful to a future yet to come, a future for others, a future we will not see fulfilled, a future from which God will arrive to meet us?
 I believe we are.
 The next two days will give us the chance to continue our practice of contemplative waiting together, of letting go, of being with and for.
 Great things await those who know how to wait.”